Free Destourian Party

 The Free Destourian Party (الحزب الدستوري الحر al-Ḥizb ad-Dustūrī al-Ḥurr, lit.
 'Free Constitutional Party'; Parti destourien libre, PDL), known as the Destourian Movement (الحركة الدستورية al-Ḥaraka ad-Dustūrīya) until August 2016, is a Tunisian political party founded by former members of Tunisia's pre-revolution ruling party, the Constitutional Democratic Rally.
 In the 2014 presidential election, the Destourian Movement nominated Abderrahim Zouari, Minister of Transport from 2004 to 2011, as a candidate.
 The party is now led by the lawyer and MP Abir Moussi.
-Since the beginning of 2020, the party has led in all opinion polls for the next Tunisian general elections, and its leader, Abir Moussi, is consistently placed second after the incumbent president Kais Saied.
-On October 3rd, 2023, the president of the PDL, Abir Moussi, was arrested in a series of political arrests and a crackdown on the opposition launched by president Kais Saied.
+Since the beginning of 2020, the party has led in all opinion polls for the next Tunisian general elections, and Moussi is consistently placed second after the incumbent president Kais Saied.
+On October 3, 2023, Moussi was arrested in a series of political arrests and a crackdown on the opposition launched by president Saied.

 History

 The Free Destourian Party was founded by ex-prime minister Hamed Karoui on 23 September, 2013 as the "Destourian movement", aiming to unite the "Destourians", supporters of the Destour party and its successors which governed the country for 60 years.
 The party participated in the 2014 elections but failed to gain any seats in the new parliament.
 Its then-presidential candidate Abderrahim Zouari then withdrew from the presidential elections and supported candidate Beji Caid Essebsi, who eventually won the presidency.

 In 2016, the PDL held its founding congress, where a new leadership emerged, with Abir Moussi as president and Hatem Laamari as secretary-general.
 The party then changed its name to the "Free Destourian Party" and adopted a new logo similar to that of historical Destourian parties.

 In October 2016, the party dismissed Laamari from his position just two months after his appointment.
 He was later outright fired for "management infractions" along with several other party members.
 In 2021, they attempted to regain their old positions in the party and accused Abir Moussi of authoritarianism, but failed to rejoin.

 In August 2021, the Free Destourian Party held its first electoral convention, during which party grassroots reconfirmed Abir Moussi as president for a second five-year term.
 Additionally, a political bureau of 16 members was elected.
 Authorities refused to allow the party to hold its convention in-person due to the COVID-19 lockdown the country was experiencing at that time, which forced the party to hold it online.
 This made it the first Tunisian party to hold its convention in this way.
 The party accused the government of using the pandemic as an excuse to crack down on the opposition and limit its rights and freedoms.